UNCF Washington Mayor’s Masked Ball Raises $468,000 for Scholarships

 Changing the narrative of historically black colleges and universities (HBCUs) across the nation

-WASHINGTON—The UNCF Washington Mayor’s Masked Ball, led by Mayor Bowser and UNCF’s Washington area office, was held January 27 at the Hyatt Regency Hotel.
+WASHINGTON, DC—The UNCF Washington Mayor’s Masked Ball, led by Mayor Bowser and UNCF’s Washington area office, was conducted Jan.
+27 at the Hyatt Regency Hotel.
 The event raised $468,000 for deserving young scholars in the Washington, DC area.

 More than 500 business, civic and education leaders and UNCF president and CEO Dr. Michael L. Lomax attended the signature fundraiser, helping to equip minority students with the resources necessary to transition into college and ultimately the workforce.